up42/docs/source/going-further/using-download-block.rst

   2019-09-10 11:53:25,956 - spot - DEBUG - Saving 1 result features

-If you then click on the Results of this workflow you will be able to download a ``GTiff`` product resulting from the DIMAP converter.
+If you then click on the Results of this workflow you will be able to download a ``GeoTIFF`` product resulting from the DIMAP converter.

 This GeoTiff product can then be used with all the regular processing blocks included in our platform.